ibm-cloud-docs/EventStreams/schema_registry.md

 ### Authentication
 {: #authentication}

 To access the Schema Registry, you also need a set of credentials that can be used to authenticate with the registry.
-There are two options here, basic authentication with an API key, or bearer token authentication.
+There are two options, basic authentication with an API key, or bearer token authentication.

-The examples later in this document show use of the API key, but either option can be used.
+The examples in this document show use of the API key, but either option can be used.
 {: note}

-#### Authentication with API Key
+#### Authentication with API key
 {: #authentication_with_api_key}

 The service credentials have an `apikey` that you can use as the credential for authenticating with the Schema Registry.